tarwn/lessthandot-hugo/blogs/content/posts/2012-11-30-java-training-day-5.md

   - sockets

 ---
-Last day of the training and I am glad it is over&#8230;this stuff is draining
+Last day of the training and I am glad it is over…this stuff is draining

 Here is what was covered today